-Mastitis is a painful condition that causes inflammation in the breast.
-Here we discuss mastitis symptoms, treatment, how to continue breastfeeding with mastitis and tips to help prevent it.
+Mastitis is a painful breast condition.
+Here we discuss its symptoms, treatment, how to continue breastfeeding with mastitis and tips to help prevent it.

 Mastitis symptoms usually develop quickly with signs of inflammation normally appearing in one breast, often alongside feeling like you have flu.
 It’s most common in women who are breastfeeding.

 What is mastitis?

 Mastitis causes a woman’s breast to become painful, inflamed and often red.
 It usually occurs within the first three months after giving birth (NHS Choices, 2016a).

 Mastitis symptoms usually develop quickly and might include: